vipshop/hiredis-vip/README.md

 }
 ```

-### Cluster sending commands
+### Sending commands

-The next that will be introduced is `redisClusterCommand`.
-This function takes a format similar to printf.
-In the simplest form,
+The function `redisClusterCommand` takes a format similar to printf.
-it is used like this:
+In the simplest form it is used like:
 ```c
 reply = redisClusterCommand(clustercontext, "SET foo bar");
 ```